Software Alternatives, Accelerators & Startups

 • 5 Best Static Site Generators in Python

 Nikola is a feature-rich static site generator that supports a variety of formats for content creation, including reStructuredText, Markdown, and Jupyter Notebooks.
 It offers a flexible architecture, allowing you to use different template engines and supports plugins for extending functionality.
-Nikola is suitable for both simple blogs and complex websites. - Source: dev.to / 5 months ago
+Nikola is suitable for both simple blogs and complex websites. - Source: dev.to / over 1 year ago

 • Trying to work around a Jekyll site-building tutorial without using Jekyll

 You can - you'd basically just create a python script that parses your HTML/CSS files and replaces strings with values from your YAML.
 However I wouldn't recommend that unless you're just using this as an opportunity to learn Python.
 If you want to standup a real site and you want to use python, I'd recommend a Python static site generator like Pelican or Nikola.
-Source: about 1 year ago
+Source: over 2 years ago

 • I'm building a personal website.
 Should I bother doing it in Python or just use a template?